-When you want to understand how customers perceive your business, its products and its services, a customer survey is often the tool you reach for first.
+When you want to understand how customers perceive your business, its products and its services, a customer survey is often the first tool you reach for.

 And they can be very useful but you should be aware of both the pros and cons of surveys when using them in your business so that you can guard against common issues and leverage the strengths.